andrius-siup/cherry-on-the-cake/TESTING.md

 ### The Stripe Issues

 - sometimes accidentally Gitpod will change app URL and it doen't match the Stripe endpoint.
 When I saw the stripe error it will fix it easily change the stripe endpoint that will match the Gitpod app URL.
+Otherwise, stop the server, restart the workspace, and restart the server.

 ![Webhook Details](/media/readme/webhook-details.png)